Herrmeller/datacourse2018/climate_indices/readme.md

 ## Climate indices

-Downloads of all R functions for the Climate indices in Friech et al. (2002).
+Downloads of all R functions (see section above) for the Climate Indices in Frich et al. (2002).

 ![Figure: List of indices to access climate change](frich_index.png)